charityyoungblood/iOS_Apps_Notes/accessControl.md

   - private: means it's internal implementation to this object, NO OTHER objects can call it - this will keep other programmers from accessing that code

+  - private(set): this is ONLY for variables - this keyword means that SETTING this variable is PRIVATE but GETTING this variable is NOT PRIVATE

+  - fileprivate: In a Swift file you CAN have multiple classes and structs, it does NOT have to be only one class per file - fileprivate means ANYTHING in that file can ACCESS each other's methods

+  - public: (this is for FRAMEWORK DEVELOPERS) this means that people OUTSIDE of the framework can call the methods and classes

+  - open: (this is for FRAMEWORK DEVELOPERS) not only can people outside your framework use this code, they can also SUBCLASS, OVERRIDE methods, etc - think of this as "wide open"

+## A good strategy for Access Control is put private on EVERYTHING! ##